Research and knowledge exchange

 Department of Health (DoH)

 DoH provides strategic leadership for public health, the NHS and social care in England.
 The DoH remit is to improve England’s health and well-being.
-For information about policy and potential procurement opportunities, go to their website.
+For information about policy and potential procurement opportunities, go to the DoH website.

 Natural England (NE)